Training a force field for proteins and small molecules from scratch: Results

 The trained double exponential $\sigma$ and $\varepsilon$ parameters are shown by element in Figure~\ref{fig:method}C for the SPICE test set.
 The ranges are similar to existing force fields, with a diversity of values shown for carbon depending on its atomic environment.
-Hydrogen has low $\varepsilon$ values, indicating that the model does not find it beneficial to involve hydrogen atoms in van der Waals interactions.
+Hydrogen has low $\varepsilon$ values, indicating that the model does not find it beneficial to involve hydrogen atoms in these interactions.
 A low-dimensional t-SNE representation of the atom embeddings is shown in Supplementary Figure~\ref{fig:embedding}.
 There is a large difference in some hydrogen embeddings, suggesting under-explored discrete atom types for hydrogen in existing force fields.
 As shown in Supplementary Figure~\ref{fig:charges}, the Garnet partial charges are over-polarised compared to existing force fields.
-This is due to fitting to the MBIS partial charges in the SPICE dataset \cite{Verstraelen2016, Eastman2023, Eastman2024}.
+This is due to fitting to the MBIS partial charges in the SPICE dataset \cite{Verstraelen2016, Eastman2023, Eastman2024}, and to the fact that the DFT systems used for training are small and in vacuum, therefore do no capture the appropriate bulk phase charge distributions.
 The parameters assigned to ubiquitin by Garnet and Amber14SB are compared in Supplementary Figure~\ref{fig:parameters}.
+The 1-4 electrostatic scaling factor (0.57) and $\alpha$/$\beta$ global parameters for the double exponential potential (12.2/4.33) are somewhat similar to existing force fields \cite{Horton2023}.